-I’ve spent much of my career in digital content production, working to enhance, position and promote editorial on consumer-facing sites and social media.
+I’ve spent my whole career in digital content production, working to enhance, position and promote editorial on consumer-facing sites and social media.

 Calendar Live, now defunct (2000-03): My first job with the Times as the online version of the Calendar section.
 I served as the music and movies editor, promoting articles on local and national entertainment with an eye for reader needs while also trying to provide a service for those planning their weekend through a large listings database covering art, theater, dance, pop music and classical.
 I also compiled the event listings for print and online.